top of page

 This Day in History: The Boston Massacre

-On this day in 1770, the Boston Massacre occurs.
+On this day in 1770, tensions in Boston erupt.
 Five Bostonians are killed by British soldiers.
 Others are wounded.
+The event, as you know, would come to be known as the Boston Massacre.

 The presence of the soldiers caused constant friction, and Bostonians were becoming even more irate.
 Were the soldiers really necessary?
 Where would they be housed?
 And at whose expense?
 Was their presence even legal?
 Was it all just a pretense, with the ultimate goal of subverting Boston’s own governance?

 By February 1770, matters were coming to a head.
 An 11-year-old boy, Christopher Seider, was killed when a crowd chased a British sympathizer to his house.
 The Loyalist responded to the angry crowd by firing a musket out his window.
-Unfortunately, he inadvertently shot the 11-year-old Seider.
+Tragically, the shot struck the 11-year-old Seider.

 Needless to say, Bostonians were (if possible) even more irate than they were before.